-SUMMARY OF KEY PROVISIONS OF S. 2515
+SUMMARY OF KEY PROVISIONS OF S. 209

-This bill, S. 2515, reflects the numerous changes that have been made over time during the debate on prior bills.
+This bill, S. 209, reflects the numerous changes that have been made over time during the debate on prior bills.
 Most notably, discussions between Congressional staff, tribal, and Federal officials led to greater clarity in several provisions for negotiating and renewing BIA compacts as well as the "savings" clause set forth in Section 101.
 The bill was reorganized by switching the two titles (Title II became Title I and vice versa).
 It also sets forth additional subsections reflecting negotiations between the Indian tribal governments and the Association of Fish and Wildlife Agencies.

-Title I. The first title of the bill is intended to mirror the IHS program in several respects by codifying several regulations, clarifying procedures, and minimizing opportunities for the Secretary to delay compacting or funding.
-These amendments are to Title IV of the Indian Self-Determination and Education Assistance Act of 1975 as amended and reflect the section numbers of that Act.
+Title I. The first title of the bill is intended to mirror the IHS self-governance program in several respects by codifying several regulations, clarifying procedures, and minimizing opportunities for the Secretary to delay compacting or funding.
+These provisions amend Title IV of the Indian Self-Determination and Education Assistance Act of 1975.
+A few of the key sections (as amended by Section 101(e) of the bill) are summarized below.

-Sections 404 and 405 set forth requirements and procedures for amendments to compacts, retrocession of programs 2 and the types of programs that may be included in compacts.
+Sections 404 and 405 set forth requirements and procedures for amendments to compacts, retrocession of programs2 and the types of programs that may be included in compacts.
 For the most part, many of these provisions are merely codifying existing regulations.